-Prerequisite: ENG 102.
+Prerequisite: BIB 101, 103, ENG 102, MIS 102 or 201.
 The course focuses on the material and means by which Christians can answer the most common arguments against Christianity.
 Topics include some history of the field, different apologetic methods, confronting contemporary culture, forming a Biblical worldview, understanding opposing worldviews, science and faith, the problems of evil and suffering, etc. 3 credits.